-There might be a lot of expensive supplies out there but bullet journaling doesn’t have to be really pricey.
+There might be a lot of expensive supplies out there but bullet journaling doesn’t have to be pricey.
 The point of the system is to make it work for you and all you technically need is a notebook and a pen to start your own.
 But for a lot of us the artistic element in the bullet journal is really important and you might need a few supplies to help you truly express yourself in your journal.
 In this post I’ll show you my favourite budget bullet journal supplies that are still great quality.

 A Black Pen

-Brush Pens/Felt Pens
+Brush Pens and Markers

 Check out this image below to see what I mean.
 They’re not the most durable and if you practice brush lettering a lot with the pressure required the tip might suffer but they can still be used as a good quality felt pen.
 The colours are vibrant and they don’t bleed through the page!
-You can get a starter pack of 12 for only £2.50!
+You can get a starter pack of 12 from only £2.50!
 I also often see them at reduced prices in my local supermarket so take a look when you’re next doing your shop!

 Fineliners are another staple in the bullet journalists tool box.
 The two main brands are Stabilo and Staedtler, both great quality but if they aren’t on sale they can be pricey.
 Keep an eye out in bargain shops like B&M or even W H Smith because I’ve seen some very good deals on fineliners in those places.
 If you can’t catch them though then you can get this pack from amazon for only £2.89!
 There are some really good reviews for them that compare the quality to more well known brands but at a big discount!

 I rarely use the same washi tape so much that I run out of a whole roll.
 Samples are a much more economical way to get your hands on washi tape you love!
-Basically someone will just take some off their roll and transfer it onto something else like a tab or a lolly stick.
+Basically, someone will just take some tape off their roll and transfer it onto something else like a tab or a lolly stick.
 This means that you can get a bigger range of designs for a low price.
-This Etsy shop ‘Washi matter with you‘ (great name!) has a really good selection of washi samples that are only a couple of pounds at the most.
+This Etsy shop has a really good selection of washi samples that are only a couple of pounds at the most.
 Or if you really want to go into an Etsy washi hole check out my post on the Best Washi Etsy Stores.